Readers do not want to be pitched book #2 or higher in a series.

 Here is another scenario.

 If you are lucky, maybe they click to see book #1, but you will lose a massive portion of those people.
-Readers are not going to read for 5 minutes to find out is stand-alone either.
+Readers are not going to read for 5 minutes to find out if it is stand-alone either.

 I can't stress this enough :)

-This is one of the worst marketing mistakes I see from authors again and again (the other one being an unprofessional book cover and an Amazon/Bookstore landing page that doesn't have the basics).
+This is one of the worst marketing mistakes I see from authors again and again (the other one being an unprofessional book cover and an Amazon Bookstore landing page that doesn't have the basics).

 You only want to promote book #1 in a series; that is their entry point.